 A designer is in charge of creating a complete user experience.
 It includes easy navigation, intuitive design, and a visually attractive project.

 It is essential that all the stakeholders participate.
 By the end of the workshop, there is a common understanding of the core project idea and a prototype definition.

 After the workshop, our team provides a timeline for the Discovery and starts researching the required information.
 At this stage, we prepare a software requirements specification (SRS).

-For a large project — at least 3-4 weeks or more.
+Large project: at least 3-4 weeks or more

 TRIARE is billing either on a fixed price basis or on a time and material model.
 The latter is based on hourly rates and the working time of all members of the Discovery team involved.

 We report on the progress on a daily basis.
 The client validates results and contributes feedback to the team.
 TRIARE then proceeds with

 - reviewing the data prepared for the SRS

 BOOK A DISCOVERY PHASE

 5. A full list of artifacts